 Trying to suppress.

 In some couples who have problems with constant fighting one of the two is obsessed with idea of sick domination over his partner.
 This type of people will not allow their partners to express their opinions, often interrupting and ridiculing them.
 It’s like they don’t believe their partners are normal functioning human beings capable of thinking and taking even basic decisions.
-If you hear them talking about it, you will be tempted to ask: “How did you marry such a weakling in the first place?”

-Some couples understand how things should be on rational level, but the habit of constant attacking, harsh voice, name calling, pointing fingers became so deeply ingrained into them that it takes huge amount of conscious effort and commitment from both sides to stop.
+Some couples understand how things should be on a rational level, but the habit of constant attacking, harsh voice, name calling, pointing fingers became so deeply ingrained into them that it takes huge amount of conscious effort and commitment from both sides to stop.
 Start by controlling yourself first so that at least you do not contribute or escalate things even further.

 Refusing to forgive.

-If you have been hurt by your partner it might be indeed very hard to forget.
-However, if you do not manage to get over it you will be consciously or unconsciously contributing to more arguing and fighting.
+If you have been hurt by your partner, it might be indeed very hard to forget.
+However, if you do not manage to get over it, you will be consciously or unconsciously contributing to more arguing and fighting.
 You might be so angry that you experience heterostasis, the condition characterized by inability to sleep, poor concentration, headaches and back spasms.
 If you have reached that limit, seek for medical help immediately.

 If you find yourself apologizing all too often when you and everybody knows you aren’t guilty, if you are dismissing compliments as if you did not deserve them, if you are afraid to voice your opinion for the fear of rejection you are downplaying yourself.
 This doesn’t make an attractive partner or even a friend, because this isn’t healthy.
 You might be thinking you are being easy but in reality you are pushing others away.